 When to use

-• only where your goal is to strongly suggest something that the users should do
+- Only use to indicate main goal or to strongly suggest something that the user should do

 When not to use